pandastrike/coreos-reflector/README.md

 ### Dockerfile
 The Docker container that gets called in `reflector.service` holds the simple Node server.
 It is specified in `Dockerfile` for completeness, but the container has been uploaded to the public Docker registry.

 The Node server is specified in `reflector.coffee`.
-It is the *Hello World* equivalent of NodeJS.
-It is  a one-line server that echoes whatever is sent to it.
+It is the *Hello World* equivalent of NodeJS, a one-line server that echoes whatever is sent to it.

 [0]:https://coreos.com/
 [1]:https://docker.com/